Princes Risborough: Tower and spire

 The church originally had a tower with a spire above it, probably built in the 15th century, but this spire fell down in 1803, damaging the church and destroying a peal of bells.
 A new stone spire was built, octagonal in shape, and described in 1862 as covered with galvanised iron.
 In 1907–08 a new tower and spire were built from the foundations, designed by John Oldrid Scott.

-In 1765 the Earl of Buckingham gave the rectory of Princes Risborough to the manor at Nutley Abbey in Long Crendon, to which it is still attached today.
+In 1765, the Earl of Buckingham gave the rectory of Princes Risborough to the manor at Nutley Abbey in Long Crendon, to which it is still attached today.

-St Teresa's Church
+St Teresa's church

 This domed church, on the corner of the Aylesbury Road and New Road, was designed by Giuseppe Rinvolucri and built in 1937–38.
 Pevsner & Williamson explain that in plan it is a triangle interpenetrating a hexagon, with an apse in the middle of each side of the triangle.

-Inside the church there are two painted ceramic statues, of St Teresa of Lisieux and St Joseph, by Richard Guino.
+Inside the church, there are two painted ceramic statues, of St Teresa of Lisieux and St Joseph, by Richard Guino.
 The altar relief is also by him.
 The Stations of the Cross are timber reliefs (1990–1) by Stephen Foster, which Pevsner & Williamson considered of high quality.
 An altar rail (1957) by Rosamund Fletcher now serves as a screen to St Teresa's chapel.

-Baptist Church
+Baptist church

 The Baptist church, off Bell Street, with its own burial ground, dates from 1804 to 1805.
 It is built of flint with brick dressings with arched windows and has a hipped slated roof.
 The interior has galleries on three sides with the original baptistery under one of them.

 The history of the Baptists in Princes Risborough began about 1701, when some members of the General Baptist church at Ford (later moved to Cuddington) seceded for doctrinal reasons and established a Particular Baptist meeting there.
 A meeting house was erected in 1707.
 (The Particular or Peculiar Baptists were closer to Calvinism than the General Baptists) After the present building had been erected in 1804–5, it was extended and re-arranged in 1814.
 The galleries were enlarged in 1833 and a vestry was added in 1871.

-In the mid-20th century two sides were rendered with pebble-dash and a new entrance and porch added in the front.
+In the mid-20th century, two sides were rendered with pebble-dash and a new entrance and porch were added in the front.
 Extensive additions with additional rooms have been made later, adjoining the original building.